BPHL-Molecular/Juno/references/README.md

 | OROV segment S          | [PQ064921.1](https://www.ncbi.nlm.nih.gov/nuccore/PQ064921.1)             | Silva et al., 2024         | 822                                          |

 *For detailed metadata (e.g., collection date, geographic location, etc.), please refer to the corresponding GenBank record above.*

 ---

-## Source Documentation

-- **Data Origin:**
-  All sequences were downloaded from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/).
-- **Verification:**
-  The accession numbers provided above are unique identifiers for the sequences.
-For additional details on each sequence, please refer directly to the GenBank record.

----